Are People Who Struggle With Anxiety Disorder Weak-Minded, Mentally Deficient, Or Less Intelligent?

 Someone told me that people who struggle with anxiety disorder are generally weak-minded, mentally deficient, and less intelligent.
 This hurt me because I didn’t think of myself that way.
 He also said that if I didn’t get a ‘grip’ I wouldn’t amount to much?
 Is this true?

-No, absolutely not!
+The assertion that people who struggle with anxiety disorder are generally weak-minded, mentally deficient, and less intelligent is baseless, in my opinion.
 It’s our experience that anxiety disorder sufferers are generally strong, brave, creative, and intelligent.

 It’s also our experience that people who struggle with anxiety disorder come from all walks of life with many having accomplished a great deal in their lives even though they have struggled with anxiety disorder.